 A heat-sensitive item is any product that may be modified by high temperatures or long-term heat exposure.
-Many different products can be considered heat-sensitive and the concern with exposure can be quite variable.
+Many different products can be considered heat-sensitive, and the concern with exposure can be quite variable.

-The heat-sensitive product alert and recommended shipping option displayed during checkout.
+The heat-sensitive product alert in patient checkout.

-Probiotics lose colony forming units (CFUs) over time when exposed to elevated temperatures.
+Probiotics lose colony-forming units (CFUs) over time when exposed to elevated temperatures.
 However, probiotics range in temperature sensitivities in that some are shelf-stable and do not require refrigeration, while others require ice packs for shipping and refrigeration for storage.

 Fish oils, flaxseed oils, and other oil-based products may be labeled heat-sensitive as a precaution to prevent spoilage.
 Proper storage becomes imperative after opening.

-Storing heat-sensitive products at home
+Storing heat-sensitive products

 The following are general guidelines that we suggest you follow: